a-b-street/abstreet/docs/design/intersections.md

 ### Yielding

 Similar to a stop sign, there are turn priorities for cycles.
-Some turns have right-of-way, others need to yield, but can go if there's room.
+Some turns have right-of-way, others need to yield, but can go if there's room

 ## Intersection policies for pedestrians ##